-UXBRIDGE, Canada, Nov 7 2013 (IPS) – If global carbon emissions continue to rise at their current rate, humanity will eventually be left with no other option than a costly, world war-like mobilisation, scientists warned this week.
+A world crash – UXBRIDGE, Canada, Nov 7, 2013 (IPS) – If global carbon emissions continue to rise at their current rate, humanity will eventually be left with no other option than a costly, world war-like mobilization, scientists warned this week.

 Emissions need to peak and decline by 2020 to have a chance at keeping global temperature rise to less than 2.0 degrees C, according to the Emissions Gap Report 2013, involving 44 scientific groups in 17 countries and coordinated by the U.N.
 Environment Programme (UNEP).

 Carbon dioxide (CO2) from burning fossil fuels has raised the global average temperature to only 0.85C so far, but even that has produced a wide range of impacts.

 Despite years of negotiations, countries’ commitments to reducing emissions remain far short of what’s needed, said Merlyn van Voore, UNEP climate change coordinator.

 Even if nations meet their current climate pledges under the Copenhagen Accord, CO2 emissions in 2020 are likely to be eight to 12 billion tonnes higher than what is needed to stay below 2C at a reasonable cost, the report concluded.
 Failure to close this “emissions gap” by 2020 will require an unprecedented global effort to crash carbon emissions.